How much does an employment lawyer cost?

 David, a well-known and respected employment lawyer based in our London offices.
 He acts for companies and senior executives on their employment issues.view profile

-What sort of things make an employment tribunal more complex?
+What sort of things make an employment tribunal more complex, and are not included in the pricing?

 - Defending claims that are brought by litigants in person